Scott Irwin: The Super Destroyers (1982–1984)

-The Long Riders
+The Long Riders (1984–1986)

 After being unmasked, the brothers dropped the Destroyers aspect of their team and instead began wrestling under their real names while their tag team was renamed to the "Long Riders".
 The Riders continued their feud with Rock 'n' Soul and lost the title to them again, on August 4, after Parsons defeated Bill in a singles match.
 The Riders won the American Tag Team Title for the fourth and final time on September 28 after defeating Rock 'n' Soul.
 The brothers soon lost the title to the Fantastics (Tommy Rogers and Bobby Fulton) on October 22.

 On November 18, Irwin returned to Georgia Championship Wrestling and, with his brother, defeated Brad Armstrong and Jacques Rougeau in the finals of a one-night tournament to win the NWA National Tag Team Championship.
 The next night, the Long Riders retained their newly won title against Armstrong and Tommy Rich.
 On January 11, 1985, the Riders lost the title to Ole Anderson and Thunderbolt Patterson.
 After the Riders lost a rematch for the title the following night, Scott faced Anderson and Patterson in two subsequent rematches with Kareem Muhammad and then Doug Somers as his partners, due to Bill leaving GCW, but was unable to win either rematch.
 Irwin wrestled a few more matches in GCW before leaving the promotion.

-The Long Riders soon sprang up in the American Wrestling Association later in mid-1985, where they lost their debut match to the Road Warriors for the Warriors' tag team championship on July 14.
+The Long Riders soon sprang up in the American Wrestling Association later in mid-1985, where they lost their debut match to the Road Warriors for the Warriors' AWA World Tag Team Championship on July 14.
 On September 28, the Riders and Harley Race lost to Genichiro Tenryu, Giant Baba and Jumbo Tsuruta in a six-man tag team match at SuperClash.
 The Riders continued in the AWA until April 20, 1986, where they lost a tag team title match to Curt Hennig and Scott Hall at WrestleRock.
-The Long Riders also worked in Montreal for Gino Brito`s Internation Wrestling between treatment for cancer and Scott had lost his hair.
+The Long Riders also worked in Montreal for Gino Brito's International Wrestling between treatment for cancer and Scott had lost his hair.